PaddlePaddle/VisualDL/demo/paddle/TUTORIAL_EN.md

 The full demonstration code can be downloaded in [here](https://github.com/PaddlePaddle/VisualDL/blob/develop/demo/paddle/paddle_cifar10.py).

 The script is based on Paddle v2 0.11.
 You can do ```pip install paddlepaddle``` or ```docker pull paddlepaddle/paddle:0.11.0```.
 Notice Paddle does not support Python3 yet and protobuf version needs to be 3.5+.
+If you encounter the error `TypeError: __init__() got an unexpected keyword argument 'file'`, that is due to protobuf version is not 3.5+，simply run `pip install --upgrade protobuf` will fix the issue.
 For details, please follow Paddle's installation guide [here](http://paddlepaddle.org/docs/0.11.0/documentation/en/getstarted/build_and_install/index_en.html)

 First we initialize Loggers for different types of record as follows: